ignatandrei/RSCG_Examples/v2/rscg_examples_site/docs/NoExamples.md

 85)Navitski.Crystalized https://github.com/AlexNav73/CoreCraft

-Why I have not put example:  JSON to classes, ASAP
+Why I have not put example:  JSON to classes.
+Waiting for .NET 8 to see if MSFT has done natively

 86)net_automatic_interface https://github.com/codecentric/net_automatic_interface